 There’s no known cure but a 2-pronged treatment approach consisting of an antibiotic and a substance that thickens the leaf surface so it’s less vulnerable to leafhoppers can be effective in keeping trees healthier and looking better for longer.

 The regimen of antibiotics is injected into the trunk of infected trees to manage the symptoms of BLS.
 These injections need to be done by professionally-trained applicators (such as a Certified Arborist) and can control the symptoms of the disease.

 You can also prune off the affected branches of BLS-infected trees to improve their appearance although, once again, it will not stop the disease.
 If you do prune infected trees, disinfect your pruning tools between each cut with a bleach solution to prevent spreading the bacterium further in infected trees or passing it to uninfected trees.

 A FINAL WORD ABOUT BACTERIAL LEAF SCORCH

 If BLS sounds like bad news all around, it is.
 Along with other pests and diseases that have no remedies, Bacterial Leaf Scorch threatens our familiar shade trees and we can’t yet cure it.

 We’re here to give you the best information to keep your trees and your garden healthy, as well as provide realistic options for treating pests and diseases.

 If you have trees you think might be infected or at risk of developing BLS, contact us for an assessment.
 We can diagnose the issue and see whether treatment will be helpful.
-If it isn’t treatable, we can safely remove trees as needed before they become hazards.

 GET THE LATEST NEWS